 |Loan Programs||Interest Rate||Origination Fee||Application Fee|

-Revolving accounts have been established to support certain loan activities.
+Revolving accounts have been established to support other loan activities.
 The RFA has provided over $4.5 million in loans to 200 lower equity farmers to purchase stock in cooperatives that own and operate value-added agricultural processing facilities.
 The Livestock Equipment Loan Program is designed to help finance the first purchase of livestock-related equipment and make livestock facilities improvements.
-The Sustainable Agriculture and Manure digester loan programs are administered jointly by the Finance & Budget and Ag Marketing & Development Divisions.
+The Sustainable Agriculture and Manure digester loan programs are administered jointly by the MDA Finance & Budget and Ag Marketing & Development Divisions.